papis/papis/doc/source/bibtex.rst

 Unicode output
 --------------

-The setting :confval:`bibtex-unicode` can be used to allow unicode characters in documents.
+The :confval:`bibtex-unicode` setting can be used to allow Unicode characters in exported BibTeX files.

-Even though this setting is set to False by default, many TeX setups support the use of unicode characters in BibTeX files.
-Enabling unicode avoids having to write ``\`{a}`` instead of just ``à`` to display words such as ``apareixerà``.
+Even though this setting is set to ``False`` by default, many TeX setups support the use of Unicode characters in BibTeX files.
+Enabling Unicode avoids having to write ``\`{a}`` instead of just ``à`` to display words such as ``apareixerà``.
-If your setup supports unicode in BibTeX files, you can safely set :confval:`bibtex-unicode` to ``True``.
+If your setup supports Unicode in BibTeX files, you can safely set :confval:`bibtex-unicode` to ``True``.

 Override keys